merzann/v2_creative_spark_images_photography_shop/README.md

   - Success message: “Thank you for signing up!”
   - Duplicate email warning: “⚠ You have already signed up...”
   - Validation error: “⚠ There was a problem...”

+- The newwsletter has been implemented in 3 key areas:
+  - center of the homepage (Signup via popup-modal)
+  - order confirmation page (Signup via popup-modal)
+  - order confirmation email (signup via link)

 #### From the Admin’s Perspective